AmaraHemanthkumar/Smart-Accident-Detection-and-Prvention-System-using-Raspberry-pi/README.md

 • Detection of seat belt system might be really helpful in avoiding fatal injuries when an accident might occur.
 • With active location tracking, it would not be a problem to detect where the accident took place or the location where any drunken driving instances occur.

+###NOTE:
+This is well developed project of the existing project.
+All kind of possible scenarious are considered in the project.

 # Proposed Methodology:
 ### I am using proteus software in this project, which can show the simulation type of the it.